olebole/irafdoc/doc/echelle.dofoe.rst

   in the package.
 Some of the parameters are not applicable to the
   <b>dofoe</b> task.
 The observatory parameter is only required for data
   without an OBSERVAT header parameter (currently included in NOAO data).
-  The spectrum interpolation type might be changed to <tt>"sinc"</tt> but with the cautions given in <b>onedspec.package</b>.
+  The spectrum interpolation type might be changed to <span style="font-family: monospace;">"sinc"</span> but with the cautions given in <b>onedspec.package</b>.
 The dispersion axis parameter is only needed if a DISPAXIS image header parameter is not defined.
 The other parameters define the standard I/O functions.
 The verbose parameter